Skip to content

 Your mileage may vary.

-6 Erin Kissane's Blue skies over MastodonNotes from a Mastodon migration, The affordance loop, and Mastodon is easy and fun except when it isn't talk about some of the reasons why so many people joining Mastodon in 2022-3 didn't have a good experience.
+6 Erin Kissane's Blue skies over MastodonNotes from a Mastodon migration, The affordance loop, and Mastodon is easy and fun except when it isn't all have great perspecgtives on the reasons why so many people joining Mastodon in 2022-3 didn't have a good experience.
 The Whiteness of Mastodon is also vital reading here.
-Frustratingly, many of the problems were similar to the ones faced by newcomers in the 2016-7 surge, most of whom also didn't stay
+Frustratingly, many of the problems were similar to the ones faced by newcomers in the 2016-7 surge, most of whom also didn't stay.

 Lessons (so far) from Mastodon for independent social networks (May 2017) was my attempt to sum up what I had in the April 2017 wave.
 A few of the highlights that applied equally well to 2022: